 Who are the students in our classes?

 Our students have special needs in one or more of these categories:

+They are in our classes because they need a smaller, more personalized environment offering special materials and techniques in order to learn and to reach their full potential.
 Most classes are located in school buildings in the local school districts, so the students may interact and integrate with their peers and participate in typical school routines and activities.
 In addition, some special center-based sites accommodate multiple classes.